Our supporters continue to amaze us with what they are willing to do to help those who have suffered life-changing injuries.

 You can contact the team on 0300 303 9888 or email email@example.com

-Once you have registered your plans, please call our Supporter Merchandise Team on 01725 514169 who will select the most appropriate items for your fundraiser.
+Once you have registered your plans, please email firstname.lastname@example.org.
+The team will then select the most appropriate items for your fundraiser.
 Please have your event ID number to hand.

 Once you have received the logo, please email your designs to firstname.lastname@example.org so they can be approved by our Design Team.